filamentphp/filament/packages/tables/docs/04-filters.md

 ### Custom filter forms

-You may use components from the [form builder](../forms/fields/getting-started) to create custom filter forms.
+You may use components from the [Form Builder](../forms/fields/getting-started) to create custom filter forms.
 The data from the custom filter form is available in the `$data` array of the `query()` callback:

 ```php
 use Filament\Forms\Components\DatePicker;